As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Whether you are buying a used cart, ordering replacement parts, or registering your golf cart for street use, you need to know your serial number.
 The problem?
 Every manufacturer puts it in a different spot and uses a different format.

 This guide covers every major brand: Club Car, EZGO, Yamaha, Star EV, ICON, Evolution, and Cushman.
-You will learn exactly where to find the serial number, how to decode the year and model, and when you need a full 17-digit VIN instead.
+Use it when you need to understand where the plate is, what the identifier means, and when you need a full 17-digit VIN instead of a manufacturer serial number.

 Your serial number is more than an ID sticker.
 It determines whether you order the right parts, pay a fair price, or get stuck with compatibility headaches.